Stackclash/5e-vault/3. The Party/Session Logs/Session 6.md

 		- [ ] If they refuse the Wachter seeks to destroy them by giving the Vistani camp outside money to kill the party
 	- [ ] During the dinner Fiona is called away for a bit possibly allowing the party to explore
 - [ ] Retrieving St. Andral's Bones
+	- [ ] Milivoj took the bones to .
+He can be convinced to tell where he brought them to Henrik van der Voort (coffin maker) for money to feed his younger sisters and brothers
 	- [ ]
 - [ ] [[Strahd von Zarovich]] 's Attack (St. Andral's Feast)
 - [ ] Festival of the Blazing Sun